 In addition to institutional work, John’s independent photographic practice has taken him across the world, exploring historic and cultural sites of significance, such as excavation sites in Greece and sacred spaces in Istanbul.
 As a long time mentor and arts advocate, John is consistently guided by a curiosity for human stories.

-Join us for the launch of our latest exhibitions — a film and textile work by multi-disciplinary artist Ibiye Camp, exploring the complex interplay between infrastructure, care, and resilience along the coast of West Africa.
+Join us for the launch of our latest exhibitions — new film and textile work by multi-disciplinary artist Ibiye Camp, exploring the complex interplay between infrastructure, care, and resilience along the coast of West Africa.

 All welcome but reserve your free ticket to avoid disappointment.